Biden, GOP reach debt-ceiling deal, now Congress must approve it to prevent calamitous default - KESQ

 Biden has said the work requirements for Medicaid would be a nonstarter.
 He had seemed potentially open to negotiating changes on food stamps, now known as the Supplemental Nutrition Assistance Program, or SNAP, despite objections from rank-and-file Democrats.

-Americans and the world were uneasily watching the negotiating brinkmanship that could throw the U.S. and global economy into chaos and sap world confidence in the nation’s leadership.
+Americans and the world were uneasily watching the negotiating brinkmanship that threatened to throw the U.S. and global economy into chaos and sap world confidence in the nation’s leadership.

 Anxious retirees and others were already making contingency plans for missed checks, with the next Social Security payments due next week.